erigontech/diagnostics/README.md

 `BridgeHandler` type.

 Operators (those who are trying to assist the Erigon node users) also access Diagnostics system, but in the form of User Interface, built using HTML and Javascript.
 The URLs used for such access, start with `ui/` prefix.
-In the code inside `cmd/root.go`, this corresponds to the `UiHandler` type.
+In the code inside `cmd/root.go`, this corresponds to the `APIHandler` type.

 ![diagnostics system architecture](/_images/diagnostics.drawio.png)